mscorcia/Amazon_Vine_Analysis/README.md

 ## Summary:

 When comparing the percentage of reviews that are 5 stars from Vine members to non-Vine members, it can be concluded that there is no bias.
 The percentages are approximately the same.
-To further investigate if there is any bias is to see how 1 star reviews from Vine members compare to non-Vine members.
+To further investigate if there is any bias, is to see how 1 star reviews from Vine members compare to non-Vine members.